-This video shows how a tuning is created using the mapping notes taken from the piano to be tuned.
+This video shows how a tuning is created using actual mapping notes and how the targets are arranged on the notepad.

-Using the page from my notebook, I show how some of the settings of the A4 numbers and the 4th A4 Number, and the new found location for A3, can be used to help find good starting points for notes not yet mapped.
-Some of the relationships between the 2:1 and 4:1 octaves can easily be seen when looking at the Mapping Notes.
+Using the mapping notes combined with the A4 numbers, the 4th A4 Number, and the new found location for A3, can be used to find good starting points for notes not yet mapped.
+The pre and possible post relationships between the A3/A4 2:1 octave and A3/A5 4:1 double octave can easily be seen when looking at the Mapping Notes.

-This demo also introduces the Littau-Conrad Spreadsheet’s ability to tweak the midpoints of the tunings 3rd and 4th octaves during the Adjust Tab’s tuning creation.
-This video also shows the differences created by a Template type tuning creation and a Polynomial tuning creation.
-It shows that there are good reasons for both types for different piano mapping information.
+This demo introduces the Littau-Conrad Spreadsheet’s ability to tweak the midpoints of the tunings 3rd and 4th octaves during the Adjust Tab’s tuning creation.

 Again, this is just a demo of the LC Spreadsheet trying to give an idea as to the ‘flow’ of the procedure going from the mapping of the piano with a SAT to a finished custom tuning in the SAT.